-We have data on 15,238 companies that use LabVIEW.
+We have data on 18,304 companies that use LabVIEW.
 The companies using LabVIEW are most often found in United States and in the Computer Hardware industry.
 LabVIEW is most often used by companies with 10-50 employees and 1M-10M dollars in revenue.
-Our data for LabVIEW usage goes back as far as 5 years.
+Our data for LabVIEW usage goes back as far as 5 years and 5 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Computer-aided Design & Engineering.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 12,500 technology products, including Computer-aided Design & Engineering.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Computer-aided Design & Engineering category, LabVIEW has a market share of about 4.1%.
 Other major and competing products in this category include:

 LabVIEW (short for Laboratory Virtual Instrument Engineering Workbench) is a system-design platform and development environment for a visual programming language from National Instruments.
 LabVIEW is commonly used for data acquisition, instrument control, and industrial automation on a variety of platforms including Microsoft Windows, various versions of UNIX, Linux, and Mac OS X.

-53% of LabVIEW customers are in United States, 5% are in India and 5% are in United Kingdom.
+51% of LabVIEW customers are in United States and 5% are in United Kingdom.